+Verbal Confrontation Using vulgar or abusive spoken, written language, or signed such as cursing, swearing, or threatening a student or staff member that results in a significant disruption of the learning environment.
+Warning The teacher or administrator determined that an offense occurred and issued the student a warning.
+Either verbal or written.
+Written warnings are entered as Behavior Events and a parent/guardian is to be notified.
+Weapon- Ammunition A projectile that can be fired from a firearm, gun or otherwise propelled, such as a bullet, arrow, pellet, etc. Any other object which by virtue of its shape or design gives the appearance of any of the aforementioned.
+Weapon- Firearm Other Other firearms-any gun of any kind, loaded or unloaded, operable or inoperable, which includes any object (other than a firearm) that is a lookalike of a gun.
+The definition of a Weapon -Firearm/other shall include, but is not limited to, pellet gun, paintball gun, stun gun, Taser, BB gun, flare gun, nail-gun and airsoft gun.
 Weapon- Firearms or Explosive Device Refers to any weapon that is designed to (or may readily be converted to) expel a projectile by the action of an explosive.
 This includes guns, bombs, grenades, mines, rockets, missiles, pipe bombs, or similar devices designed to explode and capable of causing bodily harm or property damage.
 Weapon- Intent to use The student has in their possession, as previously defined, any type of weapon with intent, threat, demonstration or statement that the student would use the weapon against another person.
 Weapon- Other Weapons A weapon is, by way of illustration and without limitation, one of the following: any implement which could cause, or is intended to cause bodily harm, other than a firearm or other gun.
 This shall include, but is not limited to, switchblade knife, hunting knife, star knife, razors (including straight or retractable razor), brass knuckles, box cutters, nunchaku, spiked glove, spiked wristband, any mace derivative, tear gas device, or pepper spray product.
 Weapon Use - Firearm or explosive actual use A student or non-student used a firearm or explosive device, regardless if someone was hurt.
-Weapon-Used To Cause Bodily Harm or injury Use of any object to injure any person or school property.
-WRAP - Wrap Around Services This intervention is focused on student and family voice with a student centered team developed to support student success.
+Weapon-Used To Cause Bodily Harm or injury Use of any object to injure any person or damage school property.
+WRAP - Wrap Around Services This intervention is focused on student and family input with a student centered team developed to support student success.
 WRAP, referred to as wrap around services.
 It is a student led program that is community based, culturally relevant, individualized, strength based and family centered.
 The process begins with identifying a Wellness Toolbox.